Yamazaki93/TSWRDConnector/README.md

  8. If the train is supported (see below for full list of supported trains), your RailDriver will return to display "rd".
 You may switch window the the program and see the name of the train being displayed.
  9. That's it.
 Enjoy.

+## Switching Trains

+  1. To switch train in session.
+Click the top right most function key (to the left of the "UP" key of the up-down combo key.
+Sry, key legend coming soon.)
+  2. Observe the RailDriver LED display "CL" again.
+  3. You can now sit down in another train and repeat the calibration step (step 7. above).

 ## Supported Trains and Functionalities

 For now, the focus has been on supporting the control levers in the train.
 Limited buttons are supported (Alerter, Bell, Sand etc.).
 More supports are yet to come.